 Whatever you do, don’t apologize for the experience you don’t have.
 Rather than saying, “I know I don’t have any direct experience with employee training…” write something like, “Having worked in a dynamic business development environment for the past four years, I’m excited about the opportunity to leverage my personal experience in a sales enablement role.”

 Think of the final lines of your cover letter as the closing argument.
 You’ve spent the preceding paragraphs making a case for why you deserve an interview, so use your closing sentences to tie everything together.

-Here’s what this might look like, depending on where you are in your career and how much experience you have.
+Here’s what this advice might look like, depending on where you are in your career and how much experience you have.

-Dear Ms. Regina Smith,
+Dear Ms. Alice Chen,

 Over the past few months, I’ve volunteered to represent my company at local college recruiting events, and I had no idea how much fun job fairs could be.
-As I meet with eager students, collect resumes, and chat with soon-to-be graduates about business development opportunities at Sunny Sales Inc., I often find myself thinking, I wish this was my full-time job.
+As I meet with eager students, collect resumes, and chat with soon-to-be graduates about business development opportunities at Sunny Sales Inc., I often find myself thinking, I wish this were my full-time job.
 So you can imagine how excited I was when I discovered the university recruiting coordinator opportunity with Cloud Tech!